basho-labs/riak-key-list-util/README.md

 <<"sibling value 1">>
 ```

 The siblings (each with their own `vtag`), will be sorted by timestamp, most recent to least.
+(The `2` following the bucket name and key in the example above denotes the number of siblings for that object).